Ordering coffee in Madeira & Portugal – for dummies [2020]

 And all the rest …

 Of course, knowing the names listed above will help you a lot in small local cafés and bars.
 More and more places, however, adjust their menus (and with them of course, the coffee prices…) to tourists.
-In many modern or well-located cafés, you can buy Italian, frozen and flavoured coffees, for prices similar to prices charged in Western Europe or the US.
+In many modern or well-located cafés, you can buy Italian, frozen and flavored coffees, for prices similar to prices charged in Western Europe or the US.

 What to get with your coffee in Madeira?
 Local & Portuguese pastries